nobrefelipe/flutter_ui_toolkit/README.md

 ## `UIHeading`

-This class can be used to create custom headings or text content.
+This widget can be used to create custom headings or text content.

 To create default styles for the heading you need to create a class of type `UIHeadingDefaults`.